reasonwithoutrestraint/site/Original/My moral understanding.md

 1. Particularism vs Generalism
 2. Agent-neutral reasons vs Agent-relative reasons
 3. Ought implies can
-4. Relationship between rightness and goodness
-5. Thick vs Thin ethical concepts
-6. Categories of normative concepts
-    - Regulative: judges actions
-    - Evaluative: judges states of affairs
-    - Deliberative: fitness of a response for an agent
-7. Possible reduction of seemingly distinct normative concepts into one
+4. Possible reduction of seemingly distinct normative concepts into one
-8. Supervenience on the physical world
+5. Supervenience on the physical world

 #### Possible accounts of normativity